Table of Contents

 - The ventromedial nucleus controls satiety.

-- The arcuate nucleus releases growth hormone-releasing hormone (GHRH).
+- The arcuate nucleus releases the growth hormone-releasing hormone (GHRH).
 It also controls feeding mechanisms and causes prolactin inhibition via dopamine secretion.

 The lateral area of the tuberal region performs similar functions as the lateral area of the anterior region.